 In 2013, the average home price in the Danforth and Greenwood area was $562,979.
 Today, the average home price stands at $876,515.
 That’s an increase of 56% in just four years.
 The Danforth is an attractive neighbourhood as it is directly along the subway line which draws new retailers and development.
 Residential price growth also favours properties on transit lines.
 With The Danforth’s sheer proximity to the highly popular Riverdale and Leslieville neighbourhoods, the area is becoming increasingly desirable.
 This month it was announced that Platform Condos, a new boutique style condo development, is being added to the corner of Danforth and Greenwood.
 Currently, the area has little to no residential inventory like Platform Condos which means this is going to be a hot property for investors and buyers alike.
 With the value increases we’ve seen in the last four years, there’s no doubt that the property values in this area will continue to climb.

-The beautiful tree-lined streets of the neighbourhood are attracting more and more young families and new home buyers.
+The beautiful tree-lined streets of the neighbourhood are attracting more and more young families and new homebuyers.
 Young families have been flocking here for more reasons than just the price alone.
-The area offers a plethora of schools and parks that seem to be on every other block.
-Between Donlands and Coxwell along the Danforth there is an incredible selection of restaurants and bars offering great dining experiences, many of which offer a vast array of local beers.
+The neighbourhood offers a plethora of schools and parks that seem to be on every other block.
+Between Donlands and Coxwell along the Danforth there is an incredible selection of restaurants and bars offering incredible dining experiences, many of which offer a vast array of local beers.

 Speaking of local beers, Left Field Brewery has become a neighbourhood staple.
 Located just south of the Danforth off Greenwood Avenue, the small microbrewery is regularly filled with local residents, many of whom show up with strollers in tow.
 The community here has a small town feel.
 Charming is certainly the word the comes to mind.

 Monarch Park Pool (left) Left Field Brewery (right)